pranjay-poddar/Dev-Geeks/Frontend-Projects/website-to-calculate/README.md

 <h2 id="scope">Scope</h2>
  <p align="justify">
-   In this project, we have created  a calculator that includes the following features:
+   In this project, we have created  a calculator that includes the following features: <br>
 1. Basic mathematical operations such as addition, subtraction, division, and multiplication will be performed. <br>
 2. Decimal operations will be performed. <br>
-3. In the case of an invalid expression, no result will be displayed. <br1>
+3. In the case of an invalid expression, no result will be displayed. <br>
-4. You can use the clear screen feature to clear the display screen at any moment.
+4. You can use the clear screen feature to clear the display screen at any moment. <br>

 </p>